TaylorJonesTRT/100DaysOfCode/README.md

 ## Daily Log

-Day 1: Worked through Section 1 - 2 of Zero to Mastery Python Developement Course
+Day 1: Worked through Section 1 - 2 and started on Section 3 of the Zero to Mastery Development Course